 Pre-curriculum Thematic Analysis

-This focus group was conducted at the end of the students’ clinical placement at XXXX.
+This focus group was conducted at the end of the students’ clinical placement at OHST.
 These participants did not have an aged care curriculum during their placement.
 The three main themes that emerged from the discussion included a preference for practical learning; unpreparedness for managing older patients; and a lack of confidence for consenting people with dementia.

 Theme 1: Situated learning in aged care